Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Observability Attacks

-The term ``strictly'' in this definition reflects that adding any measurement $s\in\mathcal{S}$, which was removed, back to the right-side of the bipartite graph will result in reincluding the previously unmatched critical set in the maximum matching.
-A \emph{union of observability sets} is, then, defined to be a set of measurements composed of a number of observability sets such that, when each of these sets is successively removed, each such removal leads to excluding one additional critical set from being part of the maximum matching over the critical sets - system measurements bipartite graph.
-Adding back any of the removed measurements to the right-side of the bipartite graph will result in reincluding one of the unmatched critical sets in the maximum matching.
-These observability sets play a crucial role in characterizing stealthy data injection attacks, as will be shown next.
+A \emph{union of observability sets} for a CS-SMBG is defined as a set of measurements composed of a number of observability sets such that, when each of these sets is successively removed, each such removal leads to excluding one additional critical set from being part of a maximum matching over the CS-SMBG.
+Adding back any of the removed measurements to the right-side of the bipartite graph will result in re-including one of the unmatched critical sets in the previously obtained maximum matching.
+Note that with the successive removal of observability sets, observability sets are defined based on the updated state of the CS-SMBG after the removal of a previous observability set at a previous step.
+In addition, at each step, multiple observability sets may exist.
+These observability sets play a crucial role in characterizing stealthy data injection attacks, as shown next.

 We next introduce stealthy data injection attacks and prove that they are a variant of our introduced observability attacks.
 This enables further studying and solving various problems related to SDIAs using our developed analytical tools.